Man wounded by stray bullet during gunfire in Times Square

 NEW YORK (AP) — A man who was reportedly visiting New York City with his family was shot and wounded in Times Square by a stray bullet during gunfire from a possible dispute between vendors, authorities said.

 The 21-year-old victim was shot in the back about 5:15 p.m.
-Sunday, news outlets reported.
+Sunday, police said.
 He was taken to a hospital for treatment of what were described as non-life-threatening injuries.

+A family member plucked the bullet out of the victim’s back and gave it to an officer, police said.
 No one else was hurt in the shooting.
-No arrests were immediately reported.

 Surveillance video of the shooting showed the gunman with a weapon in hand.
 Bystander video also showed the victim being taken away on a stretcher.

-Sunday’s shooting took place near the site of a May 8 shooting that wounded two women and a 4-year-old girl.
+The shooting took place near the site of a May 8 shooting that wounded two women and a 4-year-old girl.
 A man was later arrested in Florida following that shooting and charged with attempted murder.

+Police said Sunday’s shooting followed a dispute outside the Minskoff Theatre, where performances of “The Lion King” will start back in September after the coronavirus pandemic shut Broadway down.
+Published reports said the dispute may have involved street peddlers.

+Hot dog vendor Salma Elkordy told the Daily News that bystanders bolted in terror after the shooting.